Ethics and transparency

 At the workshop, opinions were exchanged on, for example, current initiatives, potential human rights themes, rights-holders, developments in the value chain (to what stages in the value chain do human rights issues apply).

 With regard to the human rights issues extracted at the workshop, we confirmed the status of awareness and efforts to address issues in all Kyowa Kirin departments while the working team prioritized the human rights issues that need to be addressed and promoted initiatives.
 We also identified high-priority issues not only by our own evaluation but also by factoring in the level of interest from society (evaluations by specialized institutions).
 In 2023, we conducted a survey on foreign technical interns for suppliers at the Takasaki Plant.
-We also directly interviewed the administrative departments and technical trainees of our suppliers (Shin Nippon Wex Co., Ltd., (LinkOpen in new window)) who are actually accepting skilled trainees.
+We also directly interviewed the administrative departments and technical trainees of our suppliers (Shin Nippon Wex Co., Ltd., (Link)) who are actually accepting skilled trainees.
 As a result, the company confirms that human rights of skilled trainees are respected and that there were no particular concerns about human rights violations.
 The report is then fed back to the company.

 We will continue to investigate and evaluate human rights issues in the supply chain.